IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Validation:**

 - VA461 - While inspecting the vehicles, the user will be able to click a button that redirects them to a comparative section.
-(Car Details)
+  - CD - Car Details.
-- VA462 - The webage will give the user the list of all available cars, in which they can select two cars to compare.
-(Front Page Results)
+- VA462 - The webpage will give the user the list of all available cars, in which they can select two cars to compare.
+  - FP - Front Page Results
-- VA464 - Once the cars are selected, the key car characteristicas will be placed side by side for better analysis.
-(Car Details)
+- VA464 - Once the cars are selected, the key car characteristics will be placed side by side for better analysis.
+  - CD - Car Details.

 - **Priority**: Low